shapely/shapely-rfc/rfc/0001-shapely-2.0-roadmap.md

 unnecessarily (feedback on this in the linked PR is very welcome!).
 But if we do it under the hood, this could also mean that `PreparedGeometry` could be deprecated.

-### The array interface and ctypes attribute

-TO FILL IN

 ## Considerations